( Events )

 Dreaming Trans-futurism and Reality Now

-with Doireann O’Malley (Berlin Art Prize 2018 nominee), Lou Drago (author, curator), and Pedro Marum (curator, film programmer, DJ) of Xenoentities Network, Elliott Cennetoglu (lighting designer), Pol Merchan (artist, filmmaker), Mateja Hoffman (photographer, stylist)
+Talk with Doireann O’Malley (Berlin Art Prize 2018 nominee), Lou Drago (author, curator), and Pedro Marum (curator, film programmer, DJ) of Xenoentities Network, Elliott Cennetoglu (lighting designer), Pol Merchan (artist, filmmaker), Mateja Hoffman (photographer, stylist)

 Doireann O’Malley, nominated artist and director of Prototypes in conversation with the creators and protagonists of the film about the methodologies, themes, experiences and processes explored in the work Actor Lou Drago on Prototypes: “Within the first moments of Prototypes the viewer is confronted with the absurdity of society’s reduction of gender to a binary system as a voiceover enumerates the various chromosome composites that humans possess, several combinations of which do not equate to the limited categorizations of male/female.
 It is quickly made clear that there is much more involved in understanding the complexity of gender.”

 MOANEY: A Speculative Proposal for Support Structures

 Discussion with Kate Brown (co-director of Ashley, editor at Artnet), Maurin Dietrich (writer, assistant curator, KW Berlin), Cathrin Mayer (assistant curator, KW Berlin), Penny Rafferty (writer, curator), Chloe Stead (writer, editor and art critic)

 Gentrification and exclusion have become the norm in Berlin.
 As the experimental gallery boom of the early 90s recedes, many spaces are moving away or shutting down completely.
 Berlin’s art world is in crisis and runs the risk of losing its unique perspective, formulated through its project spaces with a vibrant, antagonistic attitude towards the cultural elite, and populist politics.